RamezIssac/django-erp-framework/README.rst

 Features
 --------

-- Admin theme jazzmin support
+* A Reporting Engine that can generate reports like time series , crosstab , and more. from any model.
+* Charting capabilities built in to turn reports into attractive charts.
-- A widget system to display various reports on a page.
+* Widget system to create dashboards and display bits of the reports results or its charts on any page you want.
-- Extendable and customizable
+* Customizable and easily extensible.
+* Django Jazzmin theme ready (& can be used with any django admin theme)
-- Python 3.6 / 3.7 / 3.8/ Django 2.2, 3.0 Compatible
+* Python 3.8 / 3.9 / 3.10 , Django 3.2 +
-- Slick reporting integration for time series reports anf other